bibanon/macrochan-scraper/README.md

   * Papercraft
 ```

+We should probably make a pandoc bash script to do this in one go.
+Might as well grab [the news page](http://macrochan.org/news.php) as well.

+### Tag Inheritance

+As stated by the owner, one of the things he wanted to do was give tags inheritance.
+For example,

+### Tag List Generation

-Then, we grab all the tags from every image's YAML file, and make a list of all filenames that fit a certain tag. (we could grab the links from the site, but that requires offsets, takes time, and uses up server bandwidth)
+Then, we grab all the tags from every image's JSON file, and make a list of all filenames that fit a certain tag. (we could grab the links from the site, but that requires offsets, takes time, and uses up server bandwidth)